By Simon Vaughan, Senior Editor/Special Travel Advisor, Outpost Travel Media

 In the world of travel there are three distinct seasons—high, low and shoulder season.
 And though they’re all rather self-explanatory, it might be productive to shed more light on each.
 The cost of a trip in high season is (as you might imagine) high.
 The cost of a trip in low season is (as you might’ve guessed) low.
 And the cost of a trip in shoulder season can be shouldered by most travellers.
 But what does this really mean?

-For bargain-seeking sun worshippers, it goes without saying that you avoid summer, Christmas, March Break/Spring Break, lest you pay big bucks for exactly the experience that was half the price just a few weeks earlier.
+For bargain-seeking sun worshipers, it goes without saying that you avoid summer, Christmas, March Break/Spring Break, lest you pay big bucks for exactly the experience that was half the price just a few weeks earlier.
 But if wiggling your toes in sun-baked sand while slurping an umbrella’d concoction isn’t your wanderlust, how does seasonality work?

 In the most simple terms, three main factors affect the seasonality of travel: supply/demand, weather and events.